 Kalamazoo College Chaplain & Director of Religious and Spiritual Life

 Elizabeth serves as Kalamazoo College Chaplain & Director of Religious and Spiritual Life.
-She received her M.Div from Harvard Divinity School and is a Candidate for D.Min at Chicago Theological Seminary.
+She received her M.Div from Harvard Divinity School and graduated with a Doctorate in Ministry from Chicago Theological Seminary.
 Liz is an avid hiker, reader of good books, and vegan chef.
 She lives in Kalamazoo with her husband Bob, two daughters, Clara and Abigail, and her golden retriever Sizzle.